makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 Aiden laughed and nodded.
 "I'm good.
 I'll get your bag home safe and sound.
 Now go, have a good time," he said, tugging his paw free so he could shoo his wife out of the car.

 "Alright, alright."
-Sélène beamed, leaned in for one more cheek rub, then slipped out onto the sidewalk.
+Sélène beamed, leaned in for one more cheek-rub, then slipped out onto the sidewalk.
 "Love you."

 "Love you too, sweetheart."